dustcraft/Non-Mydriatic_Fundus_Images_Enhancement/README.md

 [sudo] chmod 777 ./ace.sh ./log.sh
 [sudo] bash ./log.sh -p /home/***/ace_20121029
 ```
-The processing log file is *ACE_procedure.log*, and this file will be replaced when you run the command-lines above.
+&ensp;&ensp;The processing log file is *ACE_procedure.log*, and this file will be replaced when you run the command-lines above.
 So we still presented our log with the **pdf** format: *ACE_procedure.pdf*.

 **4. Color restoration**
 ```bash